ghostdevv/svelte-hamburgers/README.md

 # Migrating to svelte-hamburgers v5

 -   Now requires Svelte 5, if you require Svelte 3/4 support checkout [svelte-hamburgers@4](https://www.npmjs.com/package/svelte-hamburgers/v/4.2.1).
+-   We now call `stopPropagation` on hamburger click event for you.

 View the full [changelog on GitHub](https://github.com/ghostdevv/svelte-hamburgers/releases).